Nuclear Medicine Department

 The Nuclear Medicine Departments at Montpellier University Hospital

-The two branches of the Nuclear Medicine Department at Montpellier University Hospital replaced all their imaging equipment between 2013 and 2021.
+The two branches of the Nuclear Medicine Department at Montpellier University Hospital replaced all of their imaging equipment between 2013 and 2021.
 They are now equipped with two positron emission tomography (PET) scanners coupled with X-ray scanners, three gamma cameras coupled with X-ray scanners (one of which is equipped with wide-field CZT detectors), a semiconductor gamma camera dedicated to cardiological examinations, and a bone densitometer.
 This high-tech equipment enables us to offer patients and referring physicians imaging services that meet the most stringent international quality standards.
-In particular, this equipment enables multimodal imaging (coupled scintigraphy and X-ray computed tomography) whenever these innovative techniques provide an improvement in sensitivity or specificity (PET, bone scintigraphy, cardiac scintigraphy, oncology-focused scintigraphy, etc.).A dedicated CZT camera also enables the performance of all isotopic cardiology examinations, allowing for comprehensive evaluation (stress, rest, and redistribution studies for perfusion tracers, rhythm-focused studies, etc.) within an optimized examination timeframe.
+In particular, this equipment enables multimodal imaging (combined scintigraphy and X-ray computed tomography) whenever these innovative techniques offer improved sensitivity or specificity (PET, bone scintigraphy, cardiac scintigraphy, oncology-focused scintigraphy, etc.).A dedicated CZT camera also enables the performance of all isotope cardiology examinations, facilitating comprehensive evaluation (stress, rest, and redistribution studies for perfusion tracers; electrophysiological studies, etc.) while optimizing examination duration.

-The two branches of the Nuclear Medicine Department at Montpellier University Hospital (Lapeyronie and Gui de Chauliac) are equipped to perform, under optimal conditions, all diagnostic nuclear medicine procedures, including bone scintigraphy (SPECT-CT and PET-CT), cardiac scintigraphy (perfusion, tomoventriculography, MIBG, viability), pulmonary, thyroid, parathyroid, renal (including isotope clearance measurements), adrenal, and oncological scintigraphy (SPECT and PET: MIBG, 18FDG, 18FDOPA, 18F-CHOLINE, 68Ga-DOTATOC, 68Ga-PSMA), brain, lacrimal glands, salivary glands, stomach and esophagus, lymphatic system, scintigraphy with in vitro-labeled red blood cells, labeled polymorphonuclear cells, etc.).
+The two branches of the Nuclear Medicine Department at Montpellier University Hospital (CHU Lapeyronie and Gui de Chauliac) are equipped to perform, under optimal conditions, all diagnostic nuclear medicine procedures, particularly bone scintigraphy (SPECT-CT and PET-CT), cardiac scintigraphy (perfusion, tomoventriculography, MIBG, viability), pulmonary, thyroid, parathyroid, and renal scintigraphy—including isotope clearance measurements—as well as adrenal scintigraphy and oncological scintigraphy (SPECT and PET: MIBG, 18FDG, 18FDOPA, 18F-CHOLINE, ⁶⁸Ga-DOTATOC, ⁶⁸Ga-PSMA), brain, lacrimal glands, salivary glands, stomach and esophagus, lymphatic system, scintigraphy using in vitro-labeled red blood cells, labeled polymorphonuclear cells, etc.).

-These services also offer therapeutic treatment using internal radiation therapy for a wide range of non-neoplastic conditions (hyperthyroidism, craniopharyngiomas, synovial cysts, etc.), as well as preoperative sentinel lymph node biopsy.
+These services also offer therapeutic treatment using internal radiation therapy for numerous non-neoplastic conditions (hyperthyroidism, craniopharyngiomas, synoviorthesis, etc.), as well as preoperative sentinel lymph node biopsy.

-Finally, in collaboration with the Interventional Radiology Department at St. Eloi University Hospital, the department offers targeted internal radiation therapy (TIRT) for liver tumors.
+Finally, in collaboration with the Interventional Radiology Department at St. Eloi University Hospital, the department offers vectorized internal radiation therapy (VIRT) for liver tumors.

-Appointment Request Forms (to be completed by the physician requesting the examination)
+Appointment Request Forms (to be completed by the physician requesting the test)

 Patient Information Sheets